regisftm/azure-fortinet-fabric-bootcamp/modules/module-05-on-prem-environment/README.md

 ## Next Steps

-Once you've completed this module and verified all connectivity, you're ready to proceed to **Module 6: FortiGate HA Deployment** (in the Azure hub-spoke environment).
+Once you've completed this module and verified all connectivity, you're ready to proceed to [**Module 6 - FortiGate HA Deployment: Deploy FortiGate Firewalls in Active-Passive HA with Load Balancers**](/modules/module-06-fortigate-ha-deployment/README.md) (in the Azure hub-spoke environment).

 This on-premises environment will later be connected to the Azure environment via site-to-site VPN tunnel.